angeris/blog-astro/src/pages/posts/hjb-convex.md

 First, the objective.
 At each time step $t=1, \dots, T$, the expected probability that we execute state-action pair $j$ is given by $(x_t)_j$.
 The loss incurred from doing that is $(\ell_t)_j$, so take the inner product and sum that over all possible times $t=1, \dots, T$ to get the loss.

 Let's start with the last two constraints.
-Obviously since $x_t$ is a probability distribution, it should be nonnegative, which is just being enforced here for all times.
+Obviously since $x_t$ is a probability distribution, it should be nonnegative, which is just being enforced here for all times $t$.
 On the other hand, we know that the initial state of the system (no matter what actions we take) will have probability distribution $p_1$, by assumption.
 So, we must have that $Sx_1 = p_1$, as required.

 Finally, the first constraint is simply encoding the dynamics we talked about in the previous section.
 The matrix $M_t$ maps the state-action pairs at time $t$ to the distribution over states at time $t+1$.
 But the distribution over states at time $t+1$ is, by definition, the sum over all possible actions, for each state, which is simply $Sx_t$.
 We enforce this for each time $t = 1$ all the way to $t = T-1$ (since the final state is $x_T$.)